Higher-Order Corrections to Quantum Observables in $h\to WW^*$: Analysis

 To numerically estimate these coefficients and density matrix, we generate events for $h\to WW^\ast\to e^+ \nu_e \mu^- \bar{\nu}_{\mu}$ at LO with the \texttt{Prophecy4F} package~\cite{Denner:2019fcr}.
 We adopt the following on-shell input parameters:

 The EW coupling is fixed with the $G_\mu$ scheme and the complex mass scheme is used for the treatment of unstable particles~\cite{Denner:1999gp,Denner:2005fg}.
-We then follow the quantum tomography formalism presented in~\autoref{sec:tomography}, extracting the angular coefficients using~\autoref{eq:Coeffs1} and~\autoref{eq:Coeffs2}.\footnote{Rather than focusing on the neutrino reconstruction, which can be performed using established methods~\cite{Cho:2008tj,Barr:2010zj,CMS:2017znf,Goncalves:2018agy,ATLAS:2022ooq,CMS:2022uhn,Ackerschott:2023nax,CMS:2024bua,Dong:2024fzt,ATLAS:2025abg}, we investigate how the underlying angular coefficients are affected by higher-order corrections.
+We then follow the quantum tomography formalism presented in~\autoref{sec:tomography}, extracting the angular coefficients using~\autoref{eq:Coeffs1} and~\autoref{eq:Coeffs2}.\footnote{Rather than focusing on the neutrino reconstruction, which can be performed using established methods~\cite{Cho:2008tj,Barr:2010zj,CMS:2017znf,Goncalves:2018agy,ATLAS:2022ooq,CMS:2022uhn,Ackerschott:2023nax,CMS:2024bua,Dong:2024fzt,ATLAS:2025abg}, we investigate how the underlying angular coefficients are affected by higher-order corrections, assuming perfect knowledge of the neutrino momenta.
 These coefficients form the theoretical benchmark that reconstruction techniques would ultimately aim to approximate.} The resulting density matrix reads

 where the zero entries indicate compatibility with zero within numerical uncertainties.
 A comparison reveals that the structure of the density matrix obtained numerically in~\autoref{eq:hWWdensLO} is consistent with the analytical form of~\autoref{eq:rhoLOForm}.